sequencemedia/fat-json/README.md

 }
 ```

-Should we use a catch block?
-Format the _key_ or _value_ in such away that we can test them, and then decide what to do?
+We could use a catch block.
+Or else format the _key_ or _value_ such that we can test one or both of them, and then decide what to do

+## Fat Json's third argument

-_Fat Json_ will supply a _[JSONPath](https://en.wikipedia.org/wiki/JSONPath)_ as the third argument to your _replacer_ or _reviver_ function.
+_Fat Json_ supplies a _[JSONPath](https://en.wikipedia.org/wiki/JSONPath)_ as the third argument to your _replacer_ or _reviver_ function so you can decide _whether to transform a value by its position in the JSON document_, not just by its `key` or `value`.
 If you know the structure of your data in advance you can serialise and de-serialise safely and in one step

 ```javascript
 import {